Last Updated on January 7, 2022 by lindseymahoney

 Bathroom renovations have been on my mind because the bathrooms in our new home are original to when the house was built in the 1970s.
 This means that they are very colorful and not very efficient.
 I am hoping to complete a mini-makeover for our bathrooms in the next month and I can’t wait to take you along for the ride.

-10 Green Tips for Your Bathroom
+10 Eco-Friendly Updates for Your Bathroom

-LED light bulbs
+1 | Use LED light bulbs

 LED bulbs use 90% less electricity than standard light bulbs.
 Swapping out your lightbulbs is the quickest and easiest way to save energy in your bathroom.

-Simplify Shower Products
+2 | Simplify Shower Products

 These days you can buy a specific product for everything!
 By simplifying the products you use in the shower, you are consuming less and saving space in the shower.
 As we focus on consuming less, we will have fewer empty bottles to dispose of.

-Recycle Empty Bottles
+3 | Recycle Empty Bottles

 If your bathroom has space under the sink or in a closet, add an empty box to place all of your recycled products.
-Once the box is full, empty it in the bin and return it to the bathroom.
+Once the box is full, empty it in your recycling bin and return it to the bathroom.
 The bathroom is one of the most overlooked places to recycle because it is not in front of our faces like when we are in the kitchen.

-Low flow Shower Head & Sink Nozzle
+4 | Install Low-Flow Shower Head & Sink Nozzle

 I will admit, the marketing around exfoliating body wash is compelling, but it is terrible for our water!
-These tiny plastic beads are difficult to separate when decontaminating water and it is hurting the fishies.
+The tiny plastic beads are difficult to separate when decontaminating water and it is hurting the fishies.
 There are lots of ways to exfoliate your skin without washing thousands of plastic beads down the drain.

-Use Chemical Free Cleaners
+7 | Use Chemical Free Bathroom Cleaners

-Buy Compostable Toothbrushes & Reuse Old Ones
+8 | Buy Compostable Toothbrushes & Reuse Old Ones

 I recently bought my first compostable toothbrush and it works great.
 It is made of 100% biodegradable products that can be added to your compost or will decompose in a landfill, unlike plastic.